KofiEnni9/buildingclassification/Readme.md

 ## Testing the Model

-1. Prepare your test images:
-- Place your test images in a directory named `test_images`
+1. Place your test images in a directory named `pred_folder`

-2. Run the testing script:
+2. Run the `infer.py` with internet avaliable.

-3. The script will output predictions for each image in the test directory.
+3. `infer.py` will output the predictions in your terminal

 ## Additional Information